 Some common mistakes made in job evaluation include:

-4. Not taking into account the skills, responsibilities, and working conditions of each job
+- Not taking into account the skills, responsibilities, and working conditions of each job.
+Additionally, it is essential to analyze data to ensure accurate job evaluations and fair compensation structures.

 What is classification method in HRM?

 The classification method is a technique used in human resources management to group jobs together based on their similarities.
+The job classification method is a systematic approach for sorting roles within an organization into defined categories based on their responsibilities and pay scales.
 This method can be used to identify training and development needs, as well as to establish salary grades and compensation levels.

 What are the advantages of the classification method?